 What foods are healthy?

-Do your children know the basic food groups and what each of the foods that they are eating belong to?
+Do your children know the basic food groups and what each of the foods that they are eating belongs to?

 Fruit and vegetables